zeljkofilipin/filipin.eu/_drafts/deep-work/deep-work-quotes.md

 > Schedule in advance when you’ll use the Internet, and then avoid it altogether outside these times.

-##### Point #1: This strategy works even if your job requires lots of Internet use and/or prompt e-mail replies.
+##### Point #1: This strategy works even if your job requires lots of internet use and/or prompt email replies.

-##### Point #2: Regardless of how you schedule your Internet blocks, you must keep the time outside these blocks absolutely free from Internet use.
+##### Point #2: Regardless of how you schedule your internet blocks, you must keep the time outside these blocks absolutely free from internet use.

-##### Point #3: Scheduling Internet use at home as well as at work can further improve your concentration training.
+##### Point #3: Scheduling internet use at home as well as at work can further improve your concentration training.

 > To simply wait and be bored has become a novel experience in modern life, but from the perspective of concentration training, it’s incredibly valuable.